aritrichatterjee9/aritrichatterjee9/README.md

 ###
-I am Aritri Chatterjee, you can call me Auri, I design the web in MERN, some of my repos are deployed in Vercel, so please enjoy!
 <h4>
   Hi there 👋 I'm Aritri Chatterjee, but you can call me Auri.
 I design the web in MERN, and some of my repos are deployed on Vercel.
 Check out my personal website <a href="https://aritri2024.vercel.app/">here</a> and enjoy!
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>